kjhenner/progrockdiffusion/README.md

 # Use

+If you are looking for the GUI instructions, click here:

 NOTE: On your first run it might appear to hang.
 Let it go for a good while, though, as it might just be downloading models.
 Somtimes there is no feedback during the download process (why?
 Who knows)